IslamAlsawaftah/reading-notes/DTO.md

 The biggest advantage of using DTOs is decoupling clients from your internal data structures,transport data from one layer of an application to another layer.

-### Why use Data Transfer Objects (DTOs)?
+### Why use Data Transfer Objects (DTOs)

-1- A DTO is a great choice when you would like to pass a lightweight object across the wire ó especially when youíre passing your object via a medium that is bandwidth-constrained.
+1- A DTO is a great choice when you would like to pass a lightweight object across the wire ‚Äî especially when you‚Äôre passing your object via a medium that is bandwidth-constrained.

 2- to abstract the domain objects of your application from the user interface or the presentation layer.